artmg/lubuild/help/manipulate/remove-data.md

 The following utilities perform multiple 'pass' wipes, repeatedly overwriting the same areas.
 They are based on theories from Guttmann in the late 1990s that erased data could be recovered using magnetic microscope technology.
 Later [experimnents by Wright in 2008](https://digital-forensics.sans.org/blog/2009/01/15/overwriting-hard-drive-data/) debunked such theories.
+It has been suggested that the density of magnetic datum points on modern media make such forensic recovery less feasible.

 If you are unsure which case to beleive, you might consider either of the following contrasting viewpoints:
 * does it cost me much extra time to multi-pass wipe my disk